marlon-b89/sql_project/README.md

 🛠️As part of the course and this project, I used several key tools:

 - **SQL:** The backbone of my analysis that allowed me to query the database.
-- **PostgreSQL:** THe database management system, ideal for handling the multiple different datasets.
+- **PostgreSQL:** The database management system, ideal for handling the multiple different datasets.
 - **Visual Studio Code:** My go-to for database management and execution of SQL queries.
 - **ChatGPT:** Utilized to extract trends and insights, as well as create the visualizations incorporated here.